HorvathDawson/CrossIDE-compiler-linux/README.md

 Derived from zacharyrodwatkins https://github.com/zacharyrodwatkins/CrossIDE

-Welcome to assembly lets make your life a bit easier to you linux users
+Welcome to assembly. lets make your life a bit easier to you linux users
 =======================================================================

 first things first we need to install/check some dependencies